 The Equity Funds may invest in small- and medium-cap companies and emerging growth stocks.
 Investing in securities of small-sized companies, including micro-capitalization companies and emerging growth companies, may involve greater risks than investing in the stocks of larger, more established companies, including possible risk of loss.
 Also, because these securities may have limited marketability, their prices may be more volatile than securities of larger, more established companies or the market averages in general.
 Because small-sized, medium-cap and emerging growth companies normally have fewer shares outstanding than larger companies, it may be more difficult for a Fund to buy or sell significant numbers of such shares without an unfavorable impact on prevailing prices.
 Small-sized and emerging growth companies may have limited product lines, markets or financial resources and may lack management depth.
-In addition, small-sized, medium-cap and emerging growth companies are typically subject to wider variations in earnings and business prospects than are larger, more established companies.
+In addition, small-sized, medium-cap and emerging growth companies are typically less publicly available information concerning small-sized, medium-cap and emerging growth companies.
 There is typically less publicly available information concerning small-sized, medium-cap and emerging growth companies than for larger, more established ones.